ArtemiOllin/gke-workload-autoscaling-quicklab/README.md

 This repository contains a complete environment to explore GKE autoscaling features.
 It includes:

 *   **Infrastructure Script:** A `setup.sh` script to provision a GKE cluster with all necessary components.
 *   **CPU-Intensive Application (`workload-1`):** A web application that performs CPU-intensive calculations.
-It is intentionally limited to use only **1 CPU core** per replica to simulate a resource-bound service.
+It is intentionally limited to use only **one CPU core** per replica to simulate a resource-bound service.
 *   **Stepped Load Generator (`workload-2`):** An application that uses `hey` to generate a progressively increasing load against `workload-1`, allowing us to observe how the system behaves under stress.
 *   **Kubernetes Manifests:** A full set of pre-configured manifests for the applications, Vertical Pod Autoscaler (VPA), and Horizontal Pod Autoscaler (HPA).

-**Lab Goal:** You will deploy a misconfigured, over-provisioned application and observe its poor performance.
-Then, using VPA recommendations and HPA adjustments directly in the GKE UI, you will right-size the application and scale it out to dramatically improve its throughput.
+## Lab Objectives

+*   Observe and identify a misconfigured, over-provisioned workload in the GKE UI.
+*   Use VPA recommendations to right-size the workload's CPU and memory requests.
+*   Witness the HPA scaling a correctly configured application in response to load.
+*   Measure and validate the significant performance improvement after tuning.

 ---

+## Prerequisites

+*   `gcloud` CLI installed and configured.
+*   `kubectl` CLI installed.
+*   `docker` installed and configured to push to a container registry (or ensure Cloud Build API is enabled).
+*   A GCP project where you have permissions to create GKE clusters and Artifact Registry repositories.

+---

 ## Step 1: Deploy the Environment

-First, provision the GKE cluster and deploy all the lab components.
+First, provision the GKE cluster and deploy all the lab components from the root `gke-autoscaling-lab` directory.

 1.  **Provision the Cluster:**
     The provided script creates a GKE Standard cluster with VPA enabled.
     ```bash
-    # Navigate to the infrastructure directory
+    # From the gke-autoscaling-lab directory
-    cd gke-autoscaling-lab/infrastructure

-    # Make the script executable and run it
-    chmod +x setup.sh
+    chmod +x infrastructure/setup.sh
-    ./setup.sh
+    infrastructure/setup.sh
     ```
     This command will take several minutes.
 Once finished, `kubectl` will be configured to point to your new cluster.

+2.  **Build and Push Docker Images (using Google Cloud Build):**
+    Our lab uses two custom applications.
+We need to build their Docker images and push them to a container registry.
+We will use Google Artifact Registry.

+    First, ensure the Cloud Build API is enabled and create a repository (if not already done by `setup.sh`):
+    ```bash
+    # Set a variable for your project ID
+    export PROJECT_ID=$(gcloud config get-value project)

+    # Set a variable for the region (must match your cluster's region)
+    export REGION="us-central1" # Or your cluster's region

+    # Enable Cloud Build API
+    gcloud services enable cloudbuild.googleapis.com --project "${PROJECT_ID}"

+    # Create the Docker repository in Artifact Registry (if it doesn't exist)
+    gcloud artifacts repositories create gke-lab-repo \
+        --repository-format=docker \
+        --location=${REGION} \
+        --description="Docker repository for GKE autoscaling lab" || true
+    ```

+    Now, build and push the two images using Cloud Build. **Ensure the image tags match those in `kubernetes-manifests/01-workload-1-deployment.yaml` and `kubernetes-manifests/03-workload-2-deployment.yaml` (currently `v13.0.0` for both).**

+    ```bash
+    # Define image paths (adjust version tags if you've made further changes)
+    export WORKLOAD_1_IMAGE="${REGION}-docker.pkg.dev/${PROJECT_ID}/gke-lab-repo/cpu-intensive-app:v13.0.0"
+    export WORKLOAD_2_IMAGE="${REGION}-docker.pkg.dev/${PROJECT_ID}/gke-lab-repo/load-generator:v13.0.0"

+    # Build and push workload-1-app
+    echo "Building workload-1-app with Cloud Build..."
+    gcloud builds submit gke-autoscaling-lab/workload-1-app \
+        --tag ${WORKLOAD_1_IMAGE} \
+        --project "${PROJECT_ID}"

+    # Build and push workload-2-loadgen
+    echo "Building workload-2-loadgen with Cloud Build..."
+    gcloud builds submit gke-autoscaling-lab/workload-2-loadgen \
+        --tag ${WORKLOAD_2_IMAGE} \
+        --project "${PROJECT_ID}"
+    ```

-2.  **Deploy Applications and Autoscalers:**
+3.  **Deploy Applications and Autoscalers:**
     Apply all the Kubernetes manifests at once.
 This will deploy `workload-1`, `workload-2`, the VPA configuration, and the HPA configuration.
     ```bash
-    # Navigate to the manifests directory from the repository root
+    # From the gke-autoscaling-lab directory
-    cd ../kubernetes-manifests

-    # Apply all manifests
-    kubectl apply -f .
+    kubectl apply -f kubernetes-manifests/
     ```

 ---